ErtugrulKra/aws-workshop-2/devops/projects/203-docker-swarm-deployment-of-phonebook-app-on-python-flask-mysql/README.md

       - Download `docker-compose.yml` file from the repo and deploy application stack on Docker Swarm.

-      - Download `init-phonebook-db.py` file from the repo and initialize the app database.

     - Create a launch template with `instance profile` for Manager Nodes.
 Within the `user-data` script;

       - Install the python `ec2instanceconnectcli` package for `mssh` command.